w3c/ServiceWorker/explainer.md

 can be distributed to CDNs and perform well.

-A major challenge for developers attempting to bring web apps to the offline world has been the unfriendlyness of existing solutions to the workflow of "put things on disk, visit URL, hit ctrl-r".
+A major challenge for developers attempting to bring web apps to the offline world has been the unfriendliness of existing solutions to the workflow of "put things on disk, visit URL, hit ctrl-r".
 Navigation Controllers, in contrast, enable a straightforward model that gives developers explicit control over what/when/how to cache resources without adding layers of indirection which they